How to manage a gift donated to UW Foundation or directly to UW–Madison.

 If I become aware of a Gift in Kind donation after it has been received on campus, should I still complete and submit the Gift in Kind Routing Form?

 Yes, a Gift in Kind Routing Form and applicable attachments should be submitted even if the item has already been received on campus.
-The Gift in Kind Routing Form ensures that donated items are properly reported to the Board of Regents.
+The Gift in Kind Routing Form ensures donated items are properly reported to the Board of Regents.